nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The `UI` component is notified of these new changes to the lists and updates the UI accordingly, which will show the updated persons.

 The enhanced `find` command remains its original ability i.e. find the person whose name fits the keyword.
 Except it will also find person whose group(s) fits the keyword.
-If the person's group name fits the keyword, it will be shown on the UI, even though the person's name does not fit the keyword(s).
+If a person's group name fits the keyword, it will be shown on the UI, even though the person's name does not fit the keyword(s).

 #### Feature details